sudhirjc9/git_github/git commands.md

             origin : keyword linked to git repository mastre : master is the branch that we wish to push to

+# from local directory (not on github)
+5. git init --> to initializea git repo

+    error:
+        fatal: 'origin' does not appear to be a git repository
+        fatal: Could not read from remote repository.

+        Please make sure you have the correct access rights and the repository exists.

+        ## WHEN PUSHING A LOCAL REPO TO GITHUB-->  Since it is not cloned from github git doesn't know which branch to push it to, so we have to create that connection.
+To do it

+        1. Create a empty repo on github ( empty repo just to test, we can use an exixting repo as remote to push the code )
+6. -->     git remote add origin <remote repo link>
+7. -->     git remote -v --> to check the remote connection

+8. git push -u origin master --. push to remote repo (-u is for upstream, which can later be removed which will directly push to master then)

 ## steps to generate ssh key
 ssh-keygen -t rsa -b 4096 -C "email@addresss"